Devamsingh09/Banglore_house_prediction.github.io/readme.txt

 11-> Performed GridSearchCV for the algos = LinearRegression, Lasso, Decision_Tree_Regressor and got the best result for Linear_Regression.
 Created function for prediction.

-12--> I used the help of gradio by google to use it for showcasing the model performence.
+12--> I used streamlit to host.
+Model accuracy is 88% after performing GridSearchCV for best data suited model and paramters.

-13--> There will be flagged folder created to take the record of users that what they have got as result with their inputs.

 Thankyou so much for putting your valuable efforts.